- About Us

 EICC and Stanford University's REAP Develop Vocational School Credentialing System in China

 ALEXANDRIA, Va., Dec.
-15, 2015 – The Responsible Business Alliance (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, today announced the results of a vocational school credentialing pilot program in China and other recent efforts to ensure student workers’ rights are protected.
+15, 2015 – The Electronic Industry Citizenship Coalition (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, today announced the results of a vocational school credentialing pilot program in China and other recent efforts to ensure student workers’ rights are protected.

 Today there is a significant labor shortage in China and many suppliers are addressing worker scarcity through the use of student workers participating in vocational education and training (VET) programs.
 However, not all vocational schools provide quality education and work experiences for their students, which sometimes results in internships and job placements unrelated to their studies or in poor working conditions.